-The IRS offers various options for making monthly payments, such as: (202)
+The IRS provides various options for making monthly payments, such as: (169)

-- Direct debit from a bank account.
+Direct debit from the taxpayer's bank account.

-- > Payroll deduction from an employer.

-- > Payment via check or money order.

-- > Payment by Electronic Federal Tax Payment System (EFTPS).

-- Payment via check or money order.
+- > Payroll deduction from the taxpayer's employer. - > Payment via check or money order. - Payment by Electronic Federal Tax Payment System (EFTPS). - Payment by credit card via phone or Internet. - Payment by Online Payment Agreement (OPA).

-- > Payment with cash at a retail partner.